aaron-lebo/dissent/README.md

 1) Each transaction requires a fee, which is not a huge problem when actually transferring ownership (you can easily transfer a small amount into your address to reload your balance), but by having a transaction everytime the program starts you quickily start talking about costs you don't want.

 This is not just an issue with Namecoin, Bitcoin has one, too.
 Such a fee is understandable, it prevents people from flooding the network with junk transactions and for some cryptos inventivizes miners, but it limits what is possible.
 Do any cryptos exist which don't have a transaction fee?
 Could such a thing exist?
-With fees, microtransactions can be difficult which seem to be a rather large aea of need....
+With fees, microtransactions can be difficult which seem to be a rather large area of need....

 I wonder if Peercoin wouldn't make a great base, with its inherent inflation (perhaps important because users would be incentivized to hoard parts of currency matching to product ownership) and its use of proof of stake implying increased long-term security and energy savings.
 Peercoin itself has even higher transaction fees inherent to its purpose, but it could be worth consideration.